 Dave is my hero

 Dave, as the personification and externalization of my anxiety, just wants to ensure my safety.
 He wants to keep me from being eaten.
-So, rather then standing 1 inch behind me to try and get me, he stands there to guard me.
+So, rather than standing 1 inch behind me to try and get me, he stands there to guard me.
 He has my back.
 My Generalized Anxiety Disorder makes Dave way more active than he needs to be.
 He needs to spend less time crying wolf and more time sitting in a corner with his coloring books and crayons.
 But he’s on my team (#TeamDave).
 He, like my Paladin, is my hero.